 The Testersuite team strongly believes in the power of simplicity.
-Whether it is using a test tool or booking a trip online, simplicity makes our lives more enjoyable.
-And actually, we can say that the craving for simplicity is generic.
+Whether it 's using a testing tool or booking a trip online, simplicity makes our lives more enjoyable.
+And in fact, it's fair to say that the penchant for simplicity is generic.

 We are plunging into social media in order to communicate with the entire world with the greatest simplicity.
 At the same time, we look back at the past with a nostalgic feeling that everything used to be so convenient - read simple.
 Whether it concerns the future, the present or the past, man seems to be programmed to embrace simplicity.